 Select the Compartment to assign to the target.

-On the Configuration panel, under Instance Security recipe select All compute instances and choose one of the Oracle-managed Instance Security detector recipes:
+On the Configuration panel, under Instance Security recipe select All compute instances and select one of the Oracle-managed Instance Security detector recipes:

 You must add these policies in the Console as part of enabling Instance Security.